Rigoz/Validator/README.md

 You can also provide 2 more elements to the array of arguments:
 - 'uniqueCallbacks': which is an array of callback functions for unique constraint check, with keys as shorthands and values as arrays of callables
-- defaults': which is an array of default input returned when getOldInput has no data, where keys are shorthands and values are field values
+- defaults': which is an array of default values returned when getOldInput() has no data, where keys are shorthands and values are field values

 ```